bvasic/HubSpot/submission.md

 	#NodeJS v11.7.0 LTS<br>
 	#Nginx 1.14.0<br>
 	#PM2 process manager for NodeJS<br>
-	#Sass precompiler<br>
 <br>
 Application link: http://vps621397.ovh.net<br>

 ## Given more time, what would you have done differently?

 _your answer here_
-1. In that case I would use ReactJS and I would use some UI framework to get responsiveness faster than in pure css and to make look and feel properly for all possible sizes and orientation, I would also use database API instead of fixed json file.
+1. In that case I would use ReactJS and I would use some UI framework to get responsiveness faster and nicer than in pure css and to make look and feel properly for all possible sizes and orientation, I would also use database API instead of fixed json file.
-2. For dropdown menu where are categories for "Genre" and "Year" I would like to to it dynamic from the json categories provided so that its not only 4 of them
+2. For dropdown menu where are categories for "Genre" and "Year" I would like to to it dynamic from the json categories provided so that its not only 4 of them harcoded
+3. I would also include search based on keywords of genre, titles, or year published

 ## Is there anything else you'd like to let us know?